matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

    an ICE renegotiation, a client should be sure to send `ice_timeout` rather than `ice_failed` if media had previously been received successfully, even if the ICE renegotiation itself failed.
- * `user_hangup`: Clients must now send this code when the user chooses to end the call, although for backwards compatability, a clients should treat an absence of the `reason` field as `user_hangup`.
+ * `user_hangup`: Clients must now send this code when the user chooses to end the call, although for backwards compatability with version 0, a clients should treat an absence of the `reason` field as `user_hangup`.
  * `user_media_failed`: The client was unable to start capturing media in such a way as it is unable to continue the call.
  * `user_busy`: The user is busy.
 Note that this exists primarily for bridging to other networks such